adfinis/adfinis-rclone-mgr/README.md

 These commands allow you to quickly mount or unmount your Google Drive shares as needed.

+## 🐞 Troubleshooting
+If there are still pending io operations on a share, or if you have a Drive folder open in your file manager, unmounting a share might fail.
+In that case, make sure to close all open files and file manager windows and execute `adfinis-rclone-mgr umount <share-name> --force` or `fusermount -u ~/google/<share-name>`.

 ## 🧪 Development
 Make sure to install all dependencies:
 ```